-- The key person prepares a summary of achievements in the prime and specific areas of learning and development - This record refers to any additional languages spoken by the child and their progress in all languages. - The record also refers to any additional needs that have been identified or addressed by the setting and any action plans. - The record also refers to any special needs or disability and whether early help referrals, or child in need referrals or child protection referrals, were raised in respect of special educational needs or disability, whether there is an Action Plan (or other relevant plan, such as CIN or CP, or early help) and gives the name of the lead professional. - The summary shared with schools should also include whether the child is in receipt of, or eligible for EYPP or other additional funding. - The record contains a summary by the key person and a summary of the parents' view of the child. - The document may be accompanied by other evidence such as photos or drawings that the child has made. - The setting will use the local authority's assessment summary format or transition record, where these where provided. - Whichever format of assessment summary is used, it should be completed and shared with the parent prior to transfer.
+- The key person prepares a summary of achievements in the prime and specific areas of learning and development - This record refers to any additional languages spoken by the child and their progress in all languages. - The record also refers to any additional needs that have been identified or addressed by the setting and any action plans. - The record also refers to any special needs or disability and whether early help referrals, or child in need referrals or child protection referrals, were raised in respect of special educational needs or disability, whether there is an Action Plan (or other relevant plan, such as CIN or CP, or early help) and gives the name of the lead professional. - The summary shared with schools should also include whether the child is in receipt of, or eligible for EYPP or other additional funding. - The record contains a summary by the key person and a summary of the parents' view of the child. - The setting will use the local authority's assessment summary format or transition record, where these were provided. - Whichever format of assessment summary is used, it should be completed and shared with the parent prior to transfer.